-- 1. Development must not encroach onto the area's footpaths, cycleways or green and blue routes, including the Shallcross Incline, The Linear Park and Whaley Bridge Incline. - 2.
-Development adjacent to footpaths, cycleways or green routes must have no adverse impact on their safety, amenity or accessibility. - 3.
+- Development should seek to avoid encroaching onto the area's footpaths, cycleways or green and blue routes, including the Shallcross Incline, The Linear Park and Whaley Bridge Incline. - 2.
+Development adjacent to footpaths, cycleways or green routes must have no adverse impact on their safety, amenity or accessibility unless adequate alternative routes or mitigation is provided. - 3.
 Development should take opportunities to create new links and access to footpaths, cycleways or green routes, including the canal towpath.